Cimagroup/Topological-Features-and-Explainable-Safety-Regions/README.md

 # Citation and reference

 If you want to use our code or data for your experiments, please cite our paper.
+Once the paper is published, we will update that file with the official citacion.

 For further information, please contact us at: vtoscano@us.es, sara.narteni@cnr.it